apache/beam/website/www/site/content/en/contribute/_index.md

 ```
 <br>

 4. Familiarize yourself with gradle and the project structure.

-At the root of the git repository, run:
+&emsp;&emsp;At the root of the git repository, run:
  ```
 $ ./gradlew projects
  ```
-   Examine the available tasks in a project.
+&emsp;&emsp;Examine the available tasks in a project.
 For the default set of tasks, use:
  ```
 $ ./gradlew tasks
  ```
-   For a given module, use:
+&emsp;&emsp;For a given module, use:
  ```
 $ ./gradlew -p sdks/java/io/cassandra tasks
  ```
-   For an exhaustive list of tasks, use:
+&emsp;&emsp;For an exhaustive list of tasks, use:
  ```
 $ ./gradlew tasks --all
  ```
-5. Make sure you can build and run tests
+5. Make sure you can build and run tests.

    Since Beam is a large project, usually, you will want to limit testing to the particular module you are working on.
 Gradle will build just the necessary things to run those tests.
 For example:
  ```